syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Label.md

 _Rotated Label_

-> Note: No built-in support is added to rotate labels interactively.
+N> No built-in support is added to rotate labels interactively.

 ## Appearance